 Support Using these Resources

-Learn more about accessing and using demographic-economic data and related analytical tools.
-Join us in a Data Analytics Lab session.
 There is no fee for these one-hour Web sessions.
-Each informal session is focused on a specific topic.
-The open structure also provides for Q&A and discussion of application issues of interest to participants.
+Each informal session is structured around selected topics.
+The open structure provides for Q&A and discussion of application issues of interest.

 ProximityOne develops geodemographic-economic data and analytical tools and helps individuals and organizations knit together and use diverse data in a decision-making and analytical framework.
 We develop custom demographic/economic estimates and projections, develop geographic and geocoded address files, and assist with impact and geospatial analyses.
 Wide-ranging organizations use our tools (software, data, methodologies) to analyze their own data integrated with other data.
 Follow ProximityOne on Twitter at www.twitter.com/proximityone.
 Contact us (888-364-7656) with questions about data covered in this section or to discuss custom estimates, projections or analyses for your areas of interest.